 The Nordea Economic Outlook is out!
-Download your copy and sign up for the webinar on May 27 with Chief Economist Helge J. Pedersen.
+Download your copy and watch the recorded webinar with Chief Economist Helge J. Pedersen.

 The outlook for the world economy remains bleak.
 The COVID-19 pandemic has evolved into the biggest health crisis in 100 years, and the draconian measures to curb the spread of infection have had enormous financial costs.
 While economic growth will soon be on the rise again as locked-down communities gradually reopen, it will likely be a long time before the economic scars have fully healed, according to Nordea Chief Economist Helge J. Pedersen.

 The Nordic economies have also been hit hard by the containment measures and global recession.
 However, thanks to good public finances, they are relatively well equipped to deal with the long-term consequences of the corona crisis.

 The Swedish economy is slowing down at an unprecedented pace for modern times.
 While the downturn is widespread across sectors, the plunge in exports accounts for most of the decline in GDP.
 However, the domestic economy is showing some resilience, and household consumption will recover the fastest.
 While unemployment will peak above 10% this year, the labour market situation would have been much worse without policy measures.
 Inflation is fluctuating due to energy prices, while underlying cost pressures will remain low during the coming years.
 The Riksbank is expected to expand the QE programme but keep the repo rate unchanged at 0.0%.